 Population Breeding:- The term “population breeding” indicates a technique considered to improve the phenotypic performance of an intermating population by increasing the frequency of favourable alleles the domineering traits of interest.
 Mass selection is the simplest version of population breeding.
 This method applied to cross-pollinated species, in which the enhanced population is directly used as a cultivar.
 Breeders construct new populations by intercrossing several lines, selected as sources of favourable alleles for one or more traits.
 The population obtained-from selected plants will be more uniform than the original population.
 They have buffering accomplishment against abnormal environment.
 The genetic variability present in the original population is maintained.

 Heterosis Breeding:- This approach exploits a trend called hybrid vigor.
 By crossing genetically varied rice lines, breeders can create progeny (hybrids) with significantly higher yields compared to their parents.
 This system relies on a specific type of sterility in one parent line to control seed production (Ouyang et al., 2022).
-In some traits negative heterosis add in yield improvement of rice hybrid (Saravanan et al. 2008; Singh et al. 2013; Kumar et al. 2017).
+In some traits,s negative heterosis add in yield improvement of rice hybrids (Saravanan et al. 2008; Singh et al. 2013; Kumar et al. 2017).
 In spite of hurdles, heterosis breeding has significantly increased rice yields, particularly in Asia, making it fundamental for areas with intensive agriculture and emphasizing its significant impact on global rice production.

 Wide Breeding:- Wide breeding, introduces novel genetic deviation into rice varieties by incorporating genes from wild relatives or other rice species (Gaikwad et al,.
 2021).
 This genetic diversity can include traits such as biotic and abiotic stress tolerance, better nutrient use efficiency, and other significant agronomic characteristics.
 One significant outcome of wide breeding is the improvement of rice varieties with enhanced stress tolerance, as wild relatives often acquire natural resistance to pests, diseases, drought, salinity, and flooding.
 By crossing cultivated rice with these wild relatives, breeders can transport genes for stress tolerance, leading to the establishment of resilient rice varieties.
 Diversification can also supply additional income streams for farmers (Chittapur et al, 2017).